MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-displaying-light-bulb-suggestions.md

 ---
 title: 'Walkthrough: Displaying Light Bulb Suggestions'
-description: Learn how to create a light bulb in the Visual Studio editor that appears on the current word and has two suggested actions by using this walkthrough. ms.date: 11/04/2016 ms.topic: how-to
+description: Create a light bulb in the Visual Studio editor that appears on the current word and has two suggested actions by using this walkthrough. ms.date: 11/04/2016 ms.topic: how-to
 author: maiak